 Even if Verbal Jint does something that everyone else is also doing, he still receives hate because he’s in the spotlight.
 People respond to his actions without knowing the full story.

 Verbal Jint represents Lust, hence all of the porn magazines and posters on the walls.
 B.I also appears in Verbal Jint’s stall and becomes distracted from his cleaning by the erotic books in front of him.
+He would likely become distracted if an escort hamburg has about would be in front of him whilst cleaning too, so it seems fair.
 Although B.I is the uncontaminated one throughout the music video, he’s still human and has some vices of his own.

 Speaking of B.I, he is in charge of vocals throughout the song.
 He sings about being a rookie in the business and how one has to have the drive and ambition to succeed in the entertainment world.
 The closing words of his verse explain it all:

 His scene shows him in Tukutz’s stall cleaning around his equipment and in his own stall that is sparkling clean with nothing on the walls or floors.
 Because he hasn’t officially debuted, his stall is clean and clear from all the haters’ comments.

 Mithra embodies Gluttony with a loose fitting shorts-jumpsuit and boxes of pizza, containers of french fries, bags of chips, etc. in his stall.
 Gluttony can also be connected to selfishness.
 Mithra, at this point in his career, doesn’t care about anyone else in the game.
 He’s heard it all and only does what he wants to do.